Android File Transfer for Linux (and macOS!)

 It just works™.

-If you’re suffering from crashes, missing tags, album covers, usb freezes and corrupted files, this software is right for you.
+If you’re suffering from crashes, missing tags, album covers, USB freezes, and corrupted files however, this software is right for you.

 There’s quite a few packages available: